Botanical tulip blooms very early, hugs the ground instead of growing tall, and bears magnificent flowers.

 Tulips for full sun

 Botanical tulips love sun.
-Plant them in October/November with the pointy tip facing upwards, and cover them with 3 to 4 inches of soil (7 to 8 cm).
+Plant the tulips in October/November with the pointy tip facing upwards, and cover them with 3 to 4 inches of soil (7 to 8 cm).
 Compared to cultured tulips, botanical tulips are often cheaper.
 Usually 4 or 5 dollars or euros for 10 bulbs.

 Most beautiful botanical tulip varieties